Red Pine

 The Heart Sutra, The Diamond Sutra, and The Platform Sutra

-These three Sutras, often linked to form a trio of texts that have been revered and studied for centuries, are now available together in this single volume.
+Three classic Buddhist sutras—often linked to form a trio of texts that have been revered and studied for centuries—are now available together in this single volume.
 Red Pine, whose acclaimed translations these particular Buddhist texts are considered canon, provides a sensitive and assured treatment of the classic triumvirate in a gift-sized volume, perfect for sharing with anyone seeking guidance and peace.

 In addition to new translations of all three texts, Red Pine has included an introduction that ties all three together and just enough footnotes to explain what needs explaining but not enough to get in the way.